Welcome to edition #177 of Blawg Review. Blawg Review is a roundup of law blog posts — otherwise known as a blog carnival.

-- Office Romances – The Manpower Employment blawg points out 4 lessons learned about an office romance gone wrong resulting in post-break-up harassment.
-In my former life I was involved in 2 such situations from the employer’s standpoint, and both were extremely serious, one involving an attempted suicide.
+- Office Romances — The Manpower Employment blawg points out 4 lessons learned about an office romance gone wrong resulting in post-break-up harassment.
+In my former life I was involved in 2 such situations from the employer’s standpoint, and both were extremely difficult.
+And one involved. an attempted suicide.

 - Sex Discrimination — Employment attorney John B. Phillips brings us a sobering piece on just how far we haven’t come in America with regard to sex discrimination.
 “Under the law preventing sex discrimination, you can’t take into account how many children a woman has, their ages, their teenage pregnancies, or their disabilities.”